Cartoon Network (Canada): Programming

-As Teletoon, the channel's license originally required that 90% of all programs on the channel be animated.
-Teletoon previously aired preschool-oriented programming, which was day-parted from 4:00 a.m.- 3:00 p.m.
-At its inception in 1996, Teletoon had a stated goal of producing 78 half-hours of original content every year, and it has been active in commissioning programming since then.
+As Teletoon, the channel's license originally required that 90% of all programs on the channel to be animated.
+Teletoon previously aired preschool-oriented programming, which was day-parted from 4:00 a.m. to 3:00 p.m.
+When it launched in 1997, Teletoon had a stated goal of producing 78 half-hours of original content every year, and had continued being active in commissioning programming since then.

-Since its inception, the channel has acquired numerous television series from the U.S.-based Cartoon Network and its late night block, Adult Swim.
-From September 1, 2015, to Fall 2016, original programming from the American channel was moved over to its Canadian counterpart.
-Around the same time, several "retro" programs airing on Teletoon Retro, which closed down on the same date, began airing on Teletoon.
+Since its inception, the channel has acquired numerous television series from the American-based Cartoon Network and its late night block, Adult Swim.
+From September 1, 2015, to 2016, original programming from the American channel were moved to its Canadian counterpart.
+Around the same time, several older programs airing on Teletoon Retro, which closed on September 1, 2015, began airing on Teletoon.
 Teletoon would also premiere new original programming from Cartoon Network's sister channel, Boomerang.

-On April 1, 2019, the channel discontinued its adult programming following the relaunch of Action as a full-time Adult Swim channel.
+On April 1, 2019, the channel discontinued its adult programming block Teletoon at Night following the relaunch of Action as a full-time Adult Swim channel.